CodingDinosaur/CultureIcuTest/README.md

 This affects any locale which is an "aliased" locale in ICU [ICU (International Components for Unicode)](http://site.icu-project.org/home).

-For a more thorough discussion of the issue, check the main demo repo here: (TBD)
+For a more thorough discussion of the issue, check the main demo repo here: [CodingDinosaur/CultureIssueDemonstration](https://github.com/CodingDinosaur/CultureIssueDemonstration)

 # Issue Cause Summarized
 To summarize what appears to be the cause of the issue: